 Local laws affect many aspects of home building

 Some towns have strict laws on the minimum size in square footage or overall size of a home.
 Also, some laws define the type of factory-built structure that can be placed on the property.
 Local laws will tell you about allowable setbacks and separation of elements.
-Local law will also tell you the minimum size lot needed on which to build.
+Local law will also tell you the minimum size lot needed on which to build, as well as any relevant zoning concerns.
 All the information is available from the town or village’s Code Enforcement Official.
 Check with them in advance so that you fully understand your options.

 Once you own land, there are several decisions that are out of your hands.

 Lot Size – depending on the type of home you’re looking to build, there might be local ordinances that restrict your choice of home.
 Requirements for a septic system and well may also affect the size of land needed.